Skip to content

 Style

-• Python: 3.13+, ruff for lint+format, mypy --strict for types.
+• Python: 3.10+ (3.12 for the primary dev environment, matching the pinned nox tooling sessions), ruff for lint+format, mypy --strict for types.
 We use the Google docstring convention.

 • Markdown: line-wrap at 80 columns where possible.